 The Institution for Social and Policy Studies (ISPS) is Yale’s leading interdisciplinary research institution focused on the intersection of politics, policy, and social science.
 Through the Director’s Fellowship, the Domestic Policy Group provides Yale College students with sophisticated policy training and work experiences to bridge the gap between theory and practice in U.S. domestic policymaking.

 Director’s Fellows are selected from among the most promising Yale College students with a demonstrated interest in government, policy, and political work in the United States.
-The fellowship takes place over the course of one calendar year, and consists in a mixture of skills development, academic research, work experience, and integration with ISPS’s ongoing engagement with the policy world.
+The fellowship takes place over the course of one calendar year, and consists of a mixture of skills development, research, work experience, and integration with ISPS’s ongoing engagement with the policy world.

-Applications are open to Yale College students interested in pursuing academic research on domestic policy in the United States.
+Applications are open to Yale College students interested in academic research on domestic policy in the United States.
 Prospective fellows apply during the fall of their sophomore or junior year, and successful fellowship recipients will graduate from the program during the fall semester of the following year.

 Throughout the course of the fellowship, Undergraduate Policy Fellows receive sophisticated policy skills training from ISPS faculty and affiliates, integrate into ISPS research activities, and test their development through real world application and feedback, with a strong emphasis on writing for publicly engaged policy practice.
-Politicians, top policy experts, and thought leaders in journalism will regularly attend breakfast meetings with Fellows, providing real-world perspective and advice on the practice of policy, research, and public engagement.
+Politicians, top policy experts, and thought leaders in journalism will regularly attend meetings with Fellows, providing real-world perspective and advice on the practice of policy, research, and public engagement.

 Prospective fellows apply during the fall of their sophomore or junior year, and successful fellowship recipients will graduate from the program during the fall semester of the following year.
 The program runs the calendar year from January to December.

 The fellowship is open to all disciplines, though a strong, articulable interest in U.S. politics and domestic policy is essential.